Effective Revision Date (April 1, 2014)

 Onward Transfers to Third Parties

-SJM will obtain assurances from third party business partners (agents) that they will safeguard personal information consistent with our policies.
-Examples of appropriate assurances that may be provided by third party business partners include: a contract obligating the third party to provide at least the same level of protection as is required by the relevant safe harbor principles, being subject to EU Directive 95/46/EC (the EU Data Protection Directive), Safe Harbor certification by the third party, or being subject to another European Commission adequacy finding.
+In cases of onward transfers to third parties, SJM will obtain assurances from third party business partners (agents) that they will safeguard personal information consistent with our policies.
+Examples of appropriate assurances that may be provided by third party business partners include: a contract obligating the third party to provide at least the same level of protection as is required by the relevant Safe Harbor Principles, being subject to EU Directive 95/46/EC (the EU Data Protection Directive), Safe Harbor certification by the third party, or being subject to another European Commission adequacy finding.
 Where SJM has knowledge that a third party business partner is using or disclosing personal information in a manner contrary to the company policy, SJM will take reasonable steps to prevent or stop the use or disclosure.

 SJM will take reasonable precautions to protect personal information in its possession from loss, misuse and unauthorized access, disclosure, alteration and destruction.